 In cats, the duration of effect of zolazepam exceeds that of tiletamine so that as the animal recovers there is a greater degree of tranquilization than anesthetization.
 There is a slight lowering of blood pressure during the first hour after injection.
 Heart rate and electrocardiogram readings are unaffected by tiletamine and zolazepam for injection.
-Arterial pQ_2 levels are decreased three minutes after injection but usually return to normal within pQ_2 levels are decreased three minutes after injection but usually return to normal within 15 to 35 minutes.
+Arterial pO2 levels are decreased three minutes after injection but usually return to normal within 15 to 35 minutes.